OpenPublicMedia/npr-cds-wordpress/readme.txt

 == Changelog ==
+= V1.2.8.1 =
+* Fixed error logging bug which was causing blank errors on failed uploads

 = V1.2.8 =
 * Changed the activation function to fully remove all of the old NPR Story API options after migrating them
 * Changed the deactivation function to save all of the previous settings into a site option and delete the individual options